nalapalu/SQL_portfolio-projects/Data Manipulation in SQL - Analysing Football database/README.md

 #### 🎯 Objective
 - Manipulate, transform, and make the most sense of your data
-- wWangle, filter, and categorize information in a relational database,
+- Wrangle, filter, and categorize information in a relational database,
 - Expand your SQL toolkit, and answer complex question
 - CASE statements, subqueries, and window functions